Campaign of the Month: August 2014

 Lando di Durazzo

-Lando does not consider himself an enemy of the Concord, even though his membership in the Serene Brotherhood leaves them at cross-purposes.
+Lando did not consider himself an enemy of the Concord, even though his membership in the Serene Brotherhood left them at cross-purposes.
 Indeed, when Lando met Veceslav Basarab shortly after the coterie arrived in Venice, he graciously offered his villa to the Concord for the extent of their stay.
 Unfortunately, this did not include the unwarranted use of his herd, and Lando was furious to discover that Sir Gunthar was feeding on them without his permission.
 Despite his rabid indignation, when the Gangrel (belatedly) sought his forgiveness, the Tzimisce showed his generous nature and quickly forgave him, appearing to forget the matter for the remainder of their limited association.